Ex-Clinton lawyers accuses Mueller of 'abdicating his duty' in scathing assessment of special counsel

 The piece also charged: "The failure to draw any conclusion on whether the president obstructed justice was a massive dereliction of the special counsel’s duty, and the report’s explanation of this failure is both incoherent and illogical."

-After the special counsel's report was submitted, AG Barr subsequently released a memo to the public that claimed Trump was exonerated, claims that Mueller later lamented lacked the context to explain the full scope of the investigation’s findings.
+After the special counsel's report was submitted, AG Barr subsequently released a memo to the public explaining that Mueller did not reach a conclusion on whether the president obstructed justice yet also did not exonerate him.
+Barr and Deputy Attorney General Rod Rosenstein, however, determined the evidence did not support such an obstruction case.
+Mueller later lamented the memo lacked the context to explain the full scope of the investigation’s findings.

 Barr has been under scrutiny by the House Judiciary Committee and was questioned by Congress on Wednesday about his handling of the Mueller report.
 Barr refused to show up for the second day of questioning when Chairman Jerry Nadler, R-NY proposed the attorney general be questioned by committee lawyers, a format Barr did not agree to, prompting Democrats to call for him to be held in contempt of Congress.